The GCI Statement of Beliefs

 |For articles about the Bible, click here.|

-The Holy Scriptures are by God’s grace sanctified to serve as his inspired Word and faithful witness to Jesus Christ and the gospel.
+The Holy Scriptures are by God’s grace sanctified to serve as his complete and inspired Word and faithful witness to Jesus Christ and the gospel.
 They are the fully reliable record of God’s revelation to humanity culminating in his self-revelation in the incarnate Son.
 As such, the Holy Scriptures are foundational to the church and infallible in all matters of faith and salvation.

 |For articles about the church, click here.|